Do dogs see color?

 To dogs, red looks brownish, purple looks blue, and green/yellow/orange toys, depending on the shade, can all look yellowish.
 So if you’re looking for the best color for an outdoor toy, pick a color he can easily see in the green grass.
 The best color would be a blue dog toy since it will contrast with the grass the best.
 Or pick a toy color that will contrast with the color of your indoor carpet.
 Now having said this, we know that dogs have an excellent sense of smell, so they should still be able to sense by scent where their toys are.

 Although they have better peripheral and night vision, dogs have worse eyesight in general than humans.
 Dogs’ eyes have blurry vision, with as much as 20%-40% more blur than humans.
 This may vary depending on the breed.
 So bigger and brighter toys will be better for your dog.

 - Dogs have better peripheral vision.
 Since their eyes are placed more towards the side on the head, they may see 240 degrees wide depending on the breed.
 Humans normally can see about 200 degrees wide.

 - Dogs also have better night vision, whereas humans see better in daylight.

 - Dogs are better motion detectors.
 If a prey animal even slightly moves, your dog will probably notice before you do.

 These last three points can help owners of reactive dogs on their walks.
-My dogs are reactive, especially towards squirrels.
+My working dog breeds are reactive, especially towards squirrels.
 My Dobermans HATE squirrels.
 To make dog walks easier for me, I only walk them during the day.
-Also, during walks I’m constantly scanning the area so that I see squirrels before my dogs do.
+Also, during our walks, I’m constantly scanning the area so that I can see squirrels before my dogs do.